 - Skin infections

 Multum in Parvo, meaning "a lot in a little," is the official motto of the Pug and sums up its description.
-The Pug has had various names throughout the years, including Mopshond in Holland, Chinese or Dutch Pug in England, and Mops in Germany.
+The breed has had various names throughout the years, including Mopshond in Holland, Chinese or Dutch Pug in England, and Mops in Germany.
 But the word “pug” is thought to have come from the Latin pugnus, meaning fist and attributed to its clenched fist-like head, or from the 18th-century marmoset "pug" monkey, which purportedly appeared quite similar to the dog.

-The Pug is often thought of as different from other members of the Toy Group, as some believe it is descended from the mastiff or a mastiff-like dog (even being nicknamed the "Dutch mastiff" for a time) while others concluding it bears more of a resemblance to the Pekingese.
+The breed is often thought of as different from other members of the Toy Group, as some believe it is descended from the mastiff or a mastiff-like dog (even being nicknamed the "Dutch mastiff" for a time) while others concluding it bears more of a resemblance to the Pekingese.
 And though its exact ancestry is not known, many consider the Pug as one of the first breeds miniaturized in Asia.
-China is the earliest known source of the breed, where Buddhist monasteries of Tibet favored the Pug as a pet.
-The Chinese considered the Pug's facial wrinkles an important feature of the breed, referring to it as the "prince mark" because of its similarity to the Chinese figure for prince.
+China is the earliest known source of the breed, where Buddhist monasteries of Tibet favored the breed as a pet.
+The Chinese considered its facial wrinkles an important feature of the breed, referring to it as the "prince mark" because of its similarity to the Chinese figure for prince.

-Brought to Holland by the Dutch East India Trading Company, a pug would become a pet to William I, the Prince of Orange in the mid 16th century.
-The Pug was also bestowed the position of the House of Orange official dog after one of its kind saved the life of William I by alarming him to the approach of an upcoming attack of Spaniards at Hermingny in 1572.
+Brought to Holland by the Dutch East India Trading Company, a Pug would become a pet to William I, the Prince of Orange in the mid 16th century.
+The breed was also bestowed the position of the House of Orange official dog after one of its kind saved the life of William I by alarming him to the approach of an upcoming attack of Spaniards at Hermingny in 1572.
 Later, when William II landed at Torbay to be crowned King of England, his cortege included pugs, making the breed fashionable for generations.